- Viber / Whats App: +977 98510 95 800

 Himalayan is the highest mountain and considered as ‘freshwater reserves’ in the form of glacier, ice and snow which face extensive effects of climate change.
 Tallest mountains of the worlds are some of the most majestic and beautiful things that one can be blessed enough to witness in their lifetime.
 Mountains are a very beautiful and physical dream of the land.
 Nepal has 8 out of 10 highest peaks in the world including Mt.
 Everest.

 Mt Everest is highest peak of the world, located in a Northeastern part of Nepal.
 The elevation of Highest Peak Mount Everest has 8848m above the sea-level.
 Mount Everest is

 called “Sagarmatha” in Nepali or Chomolungma in Tibetan.
 Mt Everest got its name after a survey by the Land Surveyor General ’Sir George Everest’ that first tried to locate the exact position of the peak.
 Tenzing Norgay Sherpa and Edmund Hillary became the first ever people on earth to climb Mount Everest in May 1953.

 Mount K2 is the world’s second highest mountain (8611m) after Mount Everest.
 It is situated on the border of China and Pakistan.
 The name K2 stands for the 2nd peak in the Karakoram Range.
 Climbing to K2 is a very difficult task, but still, about 250 climbers have successfully reached the top of K2.
 A huge ice pyramid stands away from all the rest of the peaks of K2.
 Italian expedition was Tech became the first to climb Mount K2 in 1954

 Kanchenjunga is the third highest mountain in the world, height with 8586 meters.
-It is located in western part of Nepal.
+It is located in both parts, Nepal and India.
 Kanchenjunga is also known as “The Five Treasures of Snows” because it is blessed with five treasures of God that are gold, silver, gems, grains and holy books.
 Joe Brown and George Band successful climbed it as first people of the world in 1955.